MHeironimus/ArduinoJoystickLibrary/README.md

 I have tested with 1 - 32 buttons.

+I have tested with 0, 1, and 2 hat switches.

 I have tested this library using the following Arduino IDE Versions:

 - 1.6.6
 - 1.6.7
 - 1.6.8
+- 1.6.9

 I have tested this library with the following boards: